 - Adjusting the settings on the phone you bring.

-- Borrowing someone else’s phone or buy a prepaid phone in someone else’s name.
+- Borrowing someone else's phone or buy a prepaid phone in someone else's name or nameless when possible.

 - Tor in Firefox from an open wireless access point, if possible.(Orbot).
 Don't have it installed when going trough security.